Woodhill Forest

 Woodhill Forest (Te Ngahere o Woodhill) is a commercial exotic (pine) forest located to the northwest of Auckland, New Zealand.
-The forest covers approx 12,500 hectares of the Te Korowai-o-Te-Tonga Peninsula, from Muriwai in the south to South Head in the north.
+The forest covers 12,500 ha of the South Kaipara Head, from Muriwai to the north of South Head.
 The forest is a popular location for a number of recreation activities, including horse riding, 4WD and trail biking, mountain biking, paintball, tree climbing adventures (confidence and team building), orienteering and filming; all require purchase of a permit, and walking or dog walking is no longer supported by the owners.
 Woodhill Forest is a sand-based pine forest, providing all-weather trails and recreation.

 Woodhill Forest is also notorious as a site where several bodies have been found dumped or buried.